How to Manage Money as a College Student?

 Introduction: The Importance of Financial Literacy

-Financial literacy is crucial for college students as they navigate new financial responsibilities.
+Financial literacy is important for college students as they go through new financial responsibilities.
 Understanding how to manage money helps avoid debt and sets the foundation for long-term financial success.
 Students can reduce stress and make informed decisions for a secure financial future by learning essential skills like budgeting and saving.

 The financial challenges faced by college students